NHPatterson/RegCombIMS/README.md

 # RegCombIMS
-Code accompanying "Co-registration and analysis of multiple imaging mass spectrometry datasets targeting different analytes".
+Code accompanying ["Co-registration and analysis of multiple imaging mass spectrometry datasets targeting different analytes"](https://doi.org/10.1093/bioinformatics/bty780) Please cite this work if you use this tool in your own analysis.

 This repository contains code to demo the analysis pipeline described in "Co-registration and analysis of multiple imaging mass spectrometry datasets targeting different analytes"